This page will help you understand Florida alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 It’s illegal for those under 21 to drive or boat with a BAC of 0.02 or higher.

 II.
-More Florida Alcohol Laws
+Other Florida Alcohol Laws

 Retailers may generally not sell alcohol anywhere between 3 a.m. and 7 a.m. any day of the week.
 But Florida counties and cities have much authority over the days and times of alcohol sales.
+It’s because of local option.

 Miami-Dade and a few other counties permit 24-hour sales on seven days of the week.
 Some counties permit sales beginning at noon on Sundays.
 On the other hand, the counties of Baker and Polk are dry on Sundays.
 Prohibiting alcohol sales on Sundays or until noon on Sundays is a vestige of Blue Laws.